wallarm/product-documentation/docs/latest/admin-en/managing/terraform-provider.md

     * [Nodes](../../user-guides/nodes/nodes.md) in your account
     * Detected [vulnerabilities](../../user-guides/vulnerabilities/check-vuln.md)

-* Register new nodes in your account and unregister existing
+* Register new nodes in your account and delete existing

 See how to perform the listed operations in the Wallarm provider [documentation](https://registry.terraform.io/providers/wallarm/wallarm/latest/docs).